Abdelrhman-Hosny/image-tagging-tools/README.md

 ```

 # Model Cache
-> A tool to list image files for specific model and score range from classification result / score cache resulted in classification Stage 3 and Stage 4 (`score_cache.sqlite` or `zip_score_cache.sqlite`)
+> A tool for:
+* Get list of image files for specific model and score range from classification result / score cache created in classification Stage 3 and Stage 4 (`score_cache.sqlite` or `zip_score_cache.sqlite`)
+* Clearing classification result / score cache created in classification Stage 3 and Stage 4 (`score_cache.sqlite` or `zip_score_cache.sqlite`) from entry with model training date older than the training date of respective current models in specified models directory.

 ## Module Description
 The model cache defined in `model_cache.py` contains the class definition with the following functions: